dzakwandp/TugasUAS/README.md

-# Halo_Halo
+# CoCheck

-A new Flutter project.
+A checker app for Novel Coronavirus-19.

 ## Getting Started